-Boston and Cambridge were one of the epicenters of the Sixties counterculture, and from 1967-70 a few years the other Boston Tea Party was the epicenter of the epicenter.
+Boston and Cambridge were centers of the Sixties counterculture, and from 1967-70 the other Boston Tea Party was the epicenter of the center.

 It was a run-down 19th-century house of worship in Boston’s South End that had been showing underground films in the 1960s.
 In 1967, a Kansas City lawyer and a hippie MIT graduate scraped together a few thousand dollars to stage rock concerts on weekends.